 The Candidate Handbook has important information that you need to know before deciding to become a candidate.
 You will find detailed information and valuable resources for the upcoming General Municipal Election and City of Miami elected offices.

-City of Miami 2021 Candidate Handbook (COMING SOON)
+City of Miami 2023 Candidate Handbook (Documents will be provided in-office)

 Campaign Treasurer's Reports must be filed by all City of Miami candidates with the City Clerk via the electronic filing system (EFS).

 Pursuant to Ordinance No. 13687, adopted on June 8, 2017, “[E]ach person, candidate, political committee, electioneering communications organization, or other individual or organization required to file campaign treasurer’s reports with the City Clerk in their official capacity as filing officer for the City of Miami (“City”) pursuant to Chapter 106, Florida Statutes, shall file such reports by means of the City’s electronic filing system.

 To access the EFS, you must first obtain a login ID and password from the Office of the City Clerk.

 Electronic Submissions must be received no later than midnight (Eastern Standard Time) on the day designated, per Florida Statute 106.0705(3).
 Any report that is received electronically after that time will be considered late and shall be subject to a fine in accordance with Florida Statute 106.07(8)(b).
 Per Sections 106.07(1) and 106.0703(1)(a), Florida Statutes, reports shall be filed on the 10th day following the end of a calendar month, except that if the 10th day following the end of a calendar month occurs on a Saturday, Sunday, or legal holiday, the report shall be filed on the next following day that is not a Saturday, Sunday, or legal holiday.

 Login for Candidates to Submit Campaign Treasurer's Reports